 slave_preserve_commit_order=1.
 Up to and including MySQL 8.0.18, this setting requires that binary logging (

 log_slave_updates) are also enabled, which are the default settings from MySQL 8.0.
-From MySQL 8.0.19, binary logging and slave update logging are not required on the slave to set
+From MySQL 8.0.19, binary logging and replica update logging are not required on the replica to set

 slave_preserve_commit_order=1, and can be disabled if wanted.
 In all releases, setting